 - Applicants holding degrees from outside the United States must demonstrate post-secondary education that is, at minimum, equivalent to a U.S. bachelor’s degree.

-*In order to meet the early application deadline, applicants must submit all application materials by October 20th and take the GRE by October 31st at the latest.
+*In order to meet the early application deadline, applicants must submit all application materials and have taken the GRE by October 15th.